vyom-devgan/GradeGenius/README.md

 # Grader

-Grader is a Python tool designed to simplify the process of converting numerical grades from Google Classroom into alphabetical grades, primarily targeting educators working with elementary school and kindergarten students.
+Grader is a Python tool designed to simplify the process of converting numerical grades from Google Classroom into alphabetical grades.
+It primarily targets educators working with elementary school and kindergarten students.
 The tool aims to streamline the grading experience, making it more intuitive and aligned with the grading standards for young learners.

 ## Objective
-The main objective of Grader is to offer a user-friendly solution for teachers to convert numerical marks obtained from Google Classroom into alphabetical grades, thereby catering to the specific needs of educators dealing with younger students.
+The main objective of Grader is to offer a user-friendly solution for teachers to convert numerical marks obtained from Google Classroom into alphabetical grades, catering to the specific needs of educators dealing with younger students.

 ## Features
 - **Data Cleaning**: Utilizes the Pandas library for data preprocessing and cleaning.